ishankhan28/sageshell/README.md

 ---

-## 🏗️ How It Works — The Shell Loop
+## How It Works — The Shell Loop

 Every shell, including Bash, runs the same fundamental loop.
-Here's MyShell's:
+Here's SAGE Shell's:
 ```
 ┌─────────────────────────────────────┐
 │                                     │